Introduction to GFCI Outlets

 How often should I test my GFCI outlets?

-Yes, you should test your GFCI outlets at least once a month to ensure they are functioning correctly and providing the necessary protection.
+Testing your GFCI outlets at least once a month is important to make sure they are working properly and keeping you safe.

 What should I do if my GFCI outlet keeps tripping?